hemanthmunireddy/portfolio/README.md

 -	Programmed alarms contributing to error handling stratergies.
 -	-  Gained in depth understandings on Safety PLC and safety devices.

-🌱**Automation Controls Engineer @ Global Vacuum Products (_March 2023 - Nov 2023_)**

--	Developed Function Blocks for valve loading/unloading, Level sensors on Siemens TIA Portal for vacuum impregnation plant project.
--	Created PLC code for pneumatic pick and place machines and conveyor system for manual mode of operation.
--	Developed intuitive HMI screens for vacuum furnaces on Ignition, displaying current equipment state.
--	Created SQL tables to store and organize machine data from sensors and valves, enabling data collection for monitoring and analysis.

 ## 🚀 Projects

 ### 🛣️ Automated Inspection and Sorting System using FANUC robot and Allen Bradley PLC